 - Inflatable Shin Guards (aka SCD’s or sequential compression devices) – They were fine…but just obnoxious because of the noise they’d make when they would inflate.
 Basically…they are like inflatable life jackets for your legs.
 They inflate and then slowly release air…their purpose is to help massage your legs to make sure to help avoid any blood clots.
 Genius little things really… it wasn’t until I was up and walking on my own more regularly that I was allowed to take them off for good.

-- Blood pressure cuff – the blood pressure cuff was on my arm for a while after having both Quinn and Rowan, it went off automatically and would take my blood pressure regularly to ensure all was safe and good!
+- Blood pressure cuff – the blood pressure cuff was on my arm for a while after having both Q and R, it went off automatically and would take my blood pressure regularly to ensure all was safe and good!

 - Pulse ox – This little gadget is on your finger and monitors oxygenation saturation, which ensures you’re properly receiving enough oxygen.